zapplea/sentiment_coarse_model/sentiment/joint_nn/README.md

 combination of paramters in attribute function and sentiment function

 #3.
 Training
+###3.1 Traing method 1：
+for i in epoch:
+   train attribute loss
+for i in epoch:
+   train sentiment loss
+for i in eppch:
+   train joint loss
+###3.2 Traing method 2：
+for i in epoch:
-1. train attribute loss
+   train attribute loss
+for i in eppch:
-2. train joint loss
+   train joint loss